needle-mirror/com.unity.polyspatial.visionos/Documentation~/Install.md

 1. Open the **Project Settings** window (menu: **Edit &gt; Project Settings**).
 2. Select the **Apple visionOS** settings under **XR Plug-in Management**.
-3. Change the **App Mode** setting to **Mixed Reality - Volume or Immersive Space**.
+3. Change the **App Mode** setting to **RealityKit with PolySpatial** or **Hybrid - Switch between Metal and RealityKit**.

-   Unity offers to install the PolySpatial packages, which are required to support the mixed reality app mode.
+   Unity offers to install the PolySpatial packages, which are required to support the RealityKit and hybrid app modes.

    ![](images/easy-install.png)